What Is Staging Environment & Why You Should Have One

 Create Staging using InstaWP Connect Staging plugin

-Just connect your account with InstaWP and you’ll be taken a new menu:
+Just connect your account with InstaWP, and you’ll be taken to a new menu:

 Create Staging using InstaWP Connect Staging plugin